taroooyan/bg-wiki/NANO-MANUAL.md

 ***
 ***
 ##STEP 03: BATTERY
- This battery is a 2000mAh 3.7V Li-Po (a.k.a.
-Li-Poly).
+This battery is a 2000mAh 3.7V Lithium Polymer (Li-Po, Li-Poly).
 Attention: the battery is encased in a mylar membrane.
-If punctured, Li-Ion cells can be hazardous and cause damage.
+If punctured, the battery can be hazardous.
 Handle carefully!
-The lead wires connection to the battery may be reinforced with electrica insulation tape to prevent their being cut, torn or falling off.
-(If broken off, do not attempt to reattach the wire to the battery.
-Although some DIY lore say repair is possible, it is not advisable given potential hazards.)
-Only recharge the Li-Po battery in the correct USB recharger.
+The battery's red and black wires may be reinforced with electrical insulation tape to prevent their falling off or being pulled out.
+(Do not attempt to reattach a loose wire to the battery.
+Although some say DIY repair is possible, it is not advisable given hazards.)
+Charging the new battery full before first use is recommended.
+Only recharge the Lithium Polymer battery inside the Nano or in a correct, special USB recharger.
+Replace a broken battery with same rating.
+(The Nano charge circuit may overheat if larger batteries are used.
+The 2000mAh gives over 40 hours of continuous use.)

 This step is a little tricky, so do a dry run ﬁrst before actually attaching the battery with foam tape!